weihang-luo/DMGR/README.md

 ## Overview

-This repository contains the official implementation of **"Dual-Manifold Gradient Rectification: Reconciling Topology and Texture in Industrial Anomaly Synthesis"**, published in **IEEE Access** [1].
+This repository contains the official implementation of **"Dual-Manifold Gradient Rectification: Reconciling Topology and Texture in Industrial Anomaly Synthesis"**.

 ### Key Contributions